aprzygocki/README.md_Generator/README.md

 ## Contributing

-If you enjoy using my calculator tell other people about it and maybe buy me a coffee.
+If you enjoy using my README GENERATOR, tell other people about it and maybe buy me a coffee.
 Venmo @Augustino-P

 ## Tests